laravel/docs/eloquent.md

     // Force deleting all related models...
     $flight->history()->forceDelete();

 <a name="replicating-models"></a>
 ## Replicating Models

-You may create an unsaved copy of a model instance by using the `replicate` function.
-This is particularly helpful when you want to have a few model instances that share mostly the same attributes.
+You may create an unsaved copy of a model instance using the `replicate` method.
+This is particularly useful when you have model instances that share many of the same attributes:

-    $shippingAddress = App\Address::create([
+    $shipping = App\Address::create([
         'type' => 'shipping',
         'line_1' => '123 Example Street',
         'city' => 'Victorville',